beilQCA/7515QCA-Assessment1/replicationproject/replication.md

 The original project uses a simple mechanism of detecting a closed circuit to trigger a pin activation (timestamp) event whereby two strips of foil are placed within a few millimeters of each other to enable a toy car with a piece of foil taped to its undercarriage to close the circuit as it passes over the foil gates.
 The difference between the timestamp events is then displayed using the on-board microbit LED display.

 My project expands on this idea in the following ways.
- * Using TCRT5000 Optical Sensors to trigger gate events
+ * Using Photo-resistor sensors to trigger gate events
  * Using a piezzo buzzer to trigger sounds when the gate events occur
- * Using the microbit LED display to provide visual feedback when each gate event occurs.
  * Providing a programmed state mechanism to ensure gate events occur in correct sequence.
- * Providing a means to reset the system to interrupt a slow simulation
+ * Providing a means to reset the system via on-board button press
- * Providing a means to increment the distance between the sensors should the non-default distance be required.
  * Using a strip of Neopixels as a feedback mechanism to display a simulation of the calculated speed.
+ * Using an external LCD screen to display calculated speed.

 Additionally, the aesthetic of the final project will employ a Hot Wheels race track which will be retrofitted with the electronics as discretely as possible.
-This will include inserting the Neopixel strip into one or more lengths of the track while - in the case of multiple track lengths, it would be desirable to use a modular connection mechanism to link multiple Neopixel lengths.
-This would ensure the toy could be constructed/deconstructed in the usual manner without imposing limitations on its conventional designed use.
+This will include placement of timing sensors and inserting the Neopixel strip into length of the track as well as housing the driving electronics in an integrated unit.

 ## Related projects ##

 ### Related project 1 ###